Research

 A second stream of work examines the threats and opportunities that artificial intelligence poses for democratic legitimacy.
 It considers how AI can advance and undermine democratic political participation, as well as how power over AI should be fairly distributed.
 Initial work on the first question is forthcoming here.
 It highlights how recent proposals to integrate AI into the democratic process rely on controversial assumptions about democracy’s value.
 Work on the second question is ongoing.

 I maintain eclectic interests outside of these streams.
 I have published on the question of practice-dependence in theories of justice, i.e., the extent to which theories of justice should be constrained by facts about existing practices, a question which I have managed to connect to debates in medieval political thought.
-I have written on the concept of accountability in AI ethics, which despite its importance remains one of the most poorly understand concepts in moral and political philosophy.
+I have written on the concept of accountability in AI ethics, which despite its importance remains one of the most poorly understood concepts in moral and political philosophy.
 I maintain interests in the concept of responsible innovation, methods of ethical foresight analysis, the justification of democracy, and various other topics.

 Powered by Squarespace.
 Photos by Theodore Lechterman.
 Contact: tlechterman “at” faculty.ie.edu